A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Simulation Study

 As expected, spectral clustering fails to detect the network structures across different core sizes.
-For ASE, the accuracy is highest when the network is balanced ($\pi_1 = \pi_2 = 0.5$).
-For both ASE and DASE, the accuracy decreases as the core group becomes more dominant.
-This occurs because, when the core group is large, the network increasingly resembles a single dense cluster, making it difficult to distinguish between core and periphery.
-In this case, DASE fails to detect the structure when $90\%$ of the nodes belong to the core group ($\pi = (0.9, 0.1)^\top$), whereas ASE fails even when the core group is relatively small.
+For \asec, the accuracy is highest when the network is unbalanced ($\pi = (0.3, 0.7)^\top$).
+For both \asec\ and \dasec, the accuracy decreases as the core group becomes more dominant.
+This occurs because, when the core group is large, the network increasingly resembles a single dense cluster, making it challenging to distinguish between the core and periphery.
+In this case, \dasec\ cannot detect the structure when $90\%$ of the nodes belong to the core group ($\pi = (0.9, 0.1)^\top$), whereas \asec\ struggles to detect the structure, particularly when the core group is dominant.